Donald Trump Tweets ‘Impeach the Pres’ While Announcing Strong Income & Job Numbers

 Trump didn’t explain what he meant by that, nor did he put it into any context, such as saying “… but Democrats still want to Impeach the Pres” or something similar.

 Twitter users are trying to make sense of it.
-One, for example, wrote, “Ummm, OK,” with an emoji representing a confused face.
+One, for example, wrote the following.

+“Ummm, OK,” with an emoji representing a confused face.
 Another suggested that an intern has “gone rogue.”

 Another cited poll numbers, responding to Trump that the American people are in agreement with Trump on the matter.